MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-serverless-api-migration.md

 There are a few things about the v4 programming model, when compared to v3, that make it more flexible:

-* The v4 function definition and handler can be contained within the same file which makes it easier to understand
+* The v4 function definition and handler can be contained within the same file, which makes it easier to understand
 * The v4 handler is exported which the app is extended.
 This is an important distinction because it allows you to:
     * Separate the handler from the app.
     * Test the handler without the app.